AbhijeetMaske/APITesting/README.md

 - JSON is a lightweight data-interchange format that is easy for humans to read and write, and for machines to parse and generate.
 - It uses a text-based structure that follows JavaScript object notation syntax, making it easily understandable and widely used for storing and exchanging data across platforms.

 **Key Features of JSON:**

-- Human-Readable: JSON is designed to be simple and easy to read for humans, while still providing a structured format.
+- **Human-Readable**: JSON is designed to be simple and easy to read for humans, while still providing a structured format.
-- Text-Based: JSON is plain text written with JavaScript-like syntax, which makes it easy to transmit between client and server.
+- **Text-Based**: JSON is plain text written with JavaScript-like syntax, which makes it easy to transmit between client and server.
-- JavaScript Origin: While it is derived from JavaScript, JSON can be used with most modern programming languages.
+- **JavaScript Origin**: While it is derived from JavaScript, JSON can be used with most modern programming languages.
-- Internet Media Type: The official media type for JSON is application/json.
+- **Internet Media Type**: The official media type for JSON is application/json.

 **Data Types in JSON:**
 JSON supports the following basic data types:
-1. Number: Any numeric value (e.g., 123, 45.67).
+1. Number: Any numeric value (e.g., `123`, `45.67`).
-2. Boolean: true or false.
+2. Boolean: `true` or `false`.
-3. String: Any text value enclosed in double quotes (e.g., "hello").
+3. String: Any text value enclosed in double quotes (e.g., `"hello"`).
-4. Null: Represents a null or empty value (e.g., null).
+4. Null: Represents a null or empty value (e.g., `null`).
-5. Object: A collection of key-value pairs enclosed in curly braces {}.
+5. Object: A collection of key-value pairs enclosed in curly braces `{}`.
-6. Array: An ordered list of values enclosed in square brackets [].
+6. Array: An ordered list of values enclosed in square brackets `[]`.

 **JSON Structure:**